davidcpell/pathogen/README.md

 Installs plugins that can be found on GitHub.
 The "name property" of the resource is the name of the plugin.

 **Properties**
+- `github_org` - The name of the GitHub organization or user that houses the repo.
 - `users` - A list of users for whom `pathogen` should be installed.
 Required.

 **Example**